CHILD CUSTODY ATTORNEY

 Divorcing parents with minor children need to arrive at a conclusive agreement regarding issues that relate to child custody and who should be in charge of important decisions concerning the child’s health, schooling, and religion.
 Where divorcing parents cannot reach an agreement, the court will have to decide this matter.
-Our family lawyer has more over 20 years of experience handling child custody cases and can help you successfully conclude this phase of your case.
+Our family lawyer has nearly 30 years of experience handling child custody cases and can help you successfully conclude this phase of your case.

 How Custody Can Affect Other Divorce Matters

 Child custody affects a wide range of divorce-related disputes such as child support and relocation.
 The parent who does not possess child custody will likely be granted visitation rights and may be forced to pay child support.
 After child custody is determined, the order may need to be modified if a relocation issue arises.
 If you are facing a child custody issue, you will need to call our firm to get the efficient service you deserve.
 Call us today to get started.